tgirke/GEN242/content/en/assignments/Projects/project_data.md

 Since `step_names` need to be unique, one should avoid using the same `step_name` as before.
-If the previous name is used, a default name will be used.
+If the previous name is used, a default name will be assigned.
 Rerunning the assignment will then allow to assign the previous name.
 This behavior is enforced for version tracking.
 Subsequently, one can view and check the code changes with `codeLine()`, and then rerun the corresponding step (here
 3) as follows: